 A place to fall in love with...

 You will stay in rustic mountaintop cabins, each with a private bathroom and a terrace with beautiful views of the forest.
 The cabins are powered entirely by solar panels.
 We recommend staying a minimum of 2 nights in order to soak up a sampling of what the nature reserve has to offer.
 Each morning you will awaken to the symphony of tropical birds and howler monkeys calling you to an early morning hike.
 Upon your return a morning breakfast feast will await you.

 Please note that lodging prices include 3 meals per day and lodging.
 Each group will also need to pay $39.00 USD per day for a guide.
 Meals are served at Gavilan Blanco dining area, a beautiful outdoor ranch surrounded by trees, plants, and animals.
 Typical Costa Rican dishes and vegetarian options are available in the reserve.
-All fruits and vegetables are fresh, locally grown, and served at the lodge.
+Some fruits and vegetables are fresh, locally grown, and served at the lodge.

 While rice and beans are a Central American staple, the cooks offer so much more than that.
-Born and raised close to the reserve, Mery is an expert in the local cuisine.
+Born and raised close to the reserve, our cook is an expert in the local cuisine.

 So much to do there!

 HIKING: With guided tours guests can hike through the protected tropical forest to the famous Velo de la Novia Cascada (Bride's Veil Waterfall), Tres Rios (Three Rivers), the lookout tower and much more.
 In fact, the nature reserve provides 22 km of well-maintained hiking trails.